davezflo/skitch/docs/manual.md

 4. A ticket punch (used like a semaphore)

 There's a lot to actions, so let's start simply and then build from there.
 In the above code, the **action** *rotate* has one action sequence called init.
 When executed, the action operates within the context of the object.
 That context defines a variable called **o** which represents the object to which the action is attached (in this case, *mypyramid*).

+# Rules within Action Sequences
+You'll notice that Actions are simply state machines.
+All actions must have an **init** state and, if you want to cause the state machine to stop processing, you can transition to a **deinit** state.
+Within each action sequence, init, for example, there are some simple (if not annoying) rules:

+1. All computations and any simple logic statements are done first, then transitions are evaluated (regardless of how you've ordered things).
+To avoid confusion, you should always place your state transitions at the end of the action sequence with the default transition (i.e. _ ->) at the end.
+2. All action sequences must have a default transition defined (i.e. _ ->).

 The contextual object **o** defines several member values that can be used to manipulate it: